burnflare/libclang-experiments/auto_code_injection_using_clang.md

 There are 5 *kinds* of CXTokens possible, they are Punctuation, Keyword, Identifier, Literal and Comment.
 You can retrieve their kinds using `clang_getTokenKind()`.
 If you want to print out what exact code the token represents use `clang_getTokenSpelling()`

 `CXCursor`: A CXCursor contains a cursor representation of an element in the AST.
 We will be using `clang_annotateTokens()` to map each CXToken in the tokens array to its respective cursors arrays for future cursor manipulaiton.
-A cursor can be used for many uses, we will be using it specifically to retrieve a CXToken's exact position(line & offset) in a source file.
+A cursor can be used for many uses, we will be using it specifically to retrieve a CXToken's exact position (line & offset) in a source file.

 `clang_getCursorExtent` returns the physical boundaries of the source represented by that cursor.
-In this example, it return a CXSourceRange that represents the entire `application:didFinishLaunchingWithOptions:` method from it's first character to last.
+In this example, it return a CXSourceRange that represents the entire `application:didFinishLaunchingWithOptions:` method from its first character to last.

 	            int next = 0;
 	            for(int i=0; i < numTokens; i++) {